Our 32 Tips posts give you great advice on some of the most expensive destinations in the world. Check out all our 32 Tips posts here.

 - New York By Foot.
 Free tours but it’s important to tip – I think $5 is the minimum.

 - Explore the Village.
 Take one of 28 self-guided tours offered by the Village Alliance.
-Sure wish they had these as an app but perhaps that is coming.
+I sure wish they had these as an app, but perhaps that is coming.

 - New York City Pass.
 There are various options (with and without bus tour for example) and they often run specials so have a look and see if the the New York City Pass will save you money on what you want to do in New York.

 - Go shopping and get a deal.
-Check out Sample Sale Avenue
+Check out Time Out’s sample sale page that is constantly updated.

 - Buy discount Broadway tickets.
 Shows on Broadway are expensive but, if you’re willing to stand in line, you can buy tickets for 20%-50% off on the day of the show.
 There are a couple of places you can do this but go to the TKTS Discount Booths (their flagship location is in Times Square) and you’ll be supporting the non-profit Theatre Development Fund.